VIGNESWAR-R/diabetic-retinopathy-detection-ai/README.md

 4. Go to `http://localhost:5000` in your browser

 ## 📂 Dataset
-We used publicly available datasets like APTOS and EyePACS (from Kaggle)<a herf = "https://www.kaggle.com/competitions/aptos2019-blindness-detection/data"> Link</a>
+We used publicly available datasets like APTOS and EyePACS (from Kaggle)<a href ="https://www.kaggle.com/competitions/aptos2019-blindness-detection/data">[Link]</a>

 ## 📜 License
 Open-source for educational use.